 Sick Leave Payout upon Voluntary Termination.

 Upon voluntary termination, with 5 years or greater of employment, from NFPD, you may convert your remaining sick leave to cash on a two-for-one basis (i.e., two sick days for one day's pay).
 The cash value will be based on your regular hourly rate pay (plus incentives) for the last pay period worked.
-In its discretion, NFPD may provide an option to transfer this cash into a tax favored plan to pay medical expenses.

 Sick Time Carryover